Recycling in New Brunswick

 An enhanced recycling program

-New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for blue box materials to the organizations that produce packaging and paper.
+New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for recycling materials to the organizations that produce packaging and paper.

 On November 1, 2023, the province began transitioning recycling programs to an extended producer responsibility (EPR) framework.
 During the transition period, there won’t be any changes to your recycling pick-up schedule or the materials you can recycle.
 What’s changing is who is responsible for funding and operating the recycling system.

-Once the transition is complete, producers will be fully accountable and financially responsible for recycling the packaging and paper that end up in recycling bins.
+Once the transition is complete, producers will be fully accountable and financially responsible for recycling the packaging and paper that end up in recycling bins or bags.

 Transition timelines